 Switzerland: Lucerne, Walk It Out - William Tell Legend or Reality!

-I like this series of tours because they have been created by a life-long family friend- Rene Welti.
+ECHO Trails is a terrific, Lucerne-based company offering English-speaking guided day walks, hikes and bike tours.
+Participants see magnificent Alpine scenery with half- and full-day tours have been created to meld active fun with historic and cultural connections.I like this series of tours because they have been created by a life-long family friend- Rene Welti.
 He loves Switzerland and his attention to detail matched with his enthusiasm make any day adventure memorable.
 Bonus points:

 “Every tour is designed to showcase the beauty and authenticity of the area.
-Even with limited time, you can have a great Swiss outdoor experience,” explains René Welti, the ECHO Trails Swiss born-USA raised certified hiking guide.
-See the sites and make the William Tell connection.
+Even with limited time, you can have a great Swiss outdoor experience,” explains René Welti, the ECHO Trails Swiss born-USA raised, certified hiking guide.
 No apples or arrows are involved.

-Tell is perhaps the most famous folk hero in Swiss history.
-Take the Saturday William Tell Swiss Path Hike
+William Tell is perhaps the most famous folk hero in Swiss history and a logical way fpr parents or grandparents to share Switzerlanf with young companions.
+ECHO Trails offers a William Tell Swiss Path Hike